 - regression tests are green,

-- the results are published on preproduction stage,
+- the results are published in the preproduction stage,

 - the results are accepted by the product owner.